 Relay protection & control

-- possess and maintain a valid Manitoba Class 5 driver’s licence (intermediate or full);
+- possess and maintain a valid Manitoba Class 5 driver’s licence (intermediate or full) or equivalent.

 - current resumé and cover letter;

 If selected, you will write standardized aptitude tests to assess how well your abilities match the job’s requirements.
 If selected for the next step, you will participate in a competency-based interview to demonstrate your job-related skills.
 A current driver’s abstract must be provided at this time.